vinej/pyarchive/README.md

 Note:  main.exe is a window executable created with pyinstaller

 ```
-The json parameter file has 3 sections : Globals, Connections, Loops and Tasks
+The json parameter file has 4 sections : Globals, Connections, Loops and Tasks

 1: Globals: (not impkemented yet)

+    Globals are tasks that will be run once before  other sections (Connections, Loops, Tasks)
-            is list of parameters that can be used into all other section as [[globalname.paramname]]
+    It's used to read into memory data that will be used by all other tasks
-            The parameters must be defined by environement, because often we test scripts in developement first
-            after in pre-production and at the end in production. the goal is to be able to change only the
-            property "env" when we want to run the script for another environement

-        "Globals" :
-            "env": "DV",
-            "DV":
-                [
-                    {
-                        "Name" : "cpdb",
-                        "Value" : "db[env]cp01"
-                        "Descriprion" : "the corporate database in DV"
-                    }
-                ],
-            "PP":
-                [
-                    {
-                        "Name" : "",
-                        "Value" : "db[env]cp01"
-                        "Descriprion" : "the corporate database in DV"
-                    }
-                ],
-            "PR":
-                [
-                    {
-                        "Name" : "databaSE",
-                        "Value" : "db[env]cp"
-                        "Descriprion" : "the corporate database in DV"
-                    }
-                ]
-            ,...
+    Note: loading a csv file in memory as the first task could be used like globals, but the file will be
+        read many times if you use Loops.
+Without a loop it the way to do it.

+    Globals are needed when you need global parameters and you use Loops

 2: Connections: is an array of connections to the database used by the GlobalParameter and Tasks sections.
         The object definition: